QiweiGe/eCAMI/README.md

 * step1: create a python execution environment based on the Introduction of eCAMI
 * step2: cluster CAZy families, please specify the CAZy family name in clustering.sh.
 `. clustering.sh`
-* step3: build new HMM
+* step3: build new HMM, please specify the CAZy family name in hmm_analysis.sh.
 `. hmm_analysis.sh`

 ### Introduction of exe files